University of Warwick

+In 2024, Warwick ranked tenth nationally for undergraduate education.
 Warwick is a member of AACSB, the Association of Commonwealth Universities, the Association of MBAs, EQUIS, the European University Association, the Midlands Innovation group, the Russell Group, Sutton 13 and Universities UK.
 It is the only European member of the Center for Urban Science and Progress, a collaboration with New York University.
 The university has extensive commercial activities, including the University of Warwick Science Park and WMG, University of Warwick.

 Warwick's alumni and staff include winners of the Nobel Prize, Turing Award, Fields Medal, Richard W. Hamming Medal, Emmy Award, Grammy, and the Padma Vibhushan, and are fellows to the British Academy, the Royal Society of Literature, the Royal Academy of Engineering, and the Royal Society.
 Alumni also include heads of state, government officials, leaders in intergovernmental organisations, and a former chief economist at the Bank of England.
-Researchers at Warwick have also made significant contributions such as the development of penicillin, music therapy, the Washington Consensus, second-wave feminism, computing standards, including ISO and ECMA, complexity theory, contract theory, and the International Political Economy as a field of study.
+Researchers at Warwick have also made significant contributions such as the development of penicillin, music therapy, the Washington Consensus, computing standards, including ISO and ECMA, complexity theory, contract theory, and the International Political Economy as a field of study.